FA. Admission to the College (BP)

 - Successful completion of the High School Level General Education Development Test (GED) provided that the applicant meets the age requirements for the GED.

-- Individual approval granted by the Dean of Admissions and Records, according to established criteria based on commonly-accepted practices in higher education.
+- Individual approval granted by the Dean of Enrollment Services, according to established criteria based on commonly-accepted practices in higher education.

 Prospective students who are transferring from another college or university must not be under disciplinary or academic suspension at the last college attended and must meet the minimum academic standards of South Plains College.